Connecting to an Apache Kafka® cluster from applications

 --storepassparameter for additional storage protection:keytool.exe -importcert -alias YandexCA ` --file $HOME\.kafka\YandexInternalRootCA.crt ` --keystore $HOME\.kafka\ssl ` --storepass <certificate_store_password> ` --noprompt -

-Create files with cluster connection parameters: a file for the producer and a file for the consumer.
+Create two configuration files to connect to the cluster: one for the producer and one for the consumer.

-The files have the same content, only the user details are different:
+These files have the same content and differ only in user credentials:

 sasl.mechanism=SCRAM-SHA-512 sasl.jaas.config=org.apache.kafka.common.security.scram.ScramLoginModule required \ username="<producer_or_consumer_login>" \ password="<producer_or_consumer_password>"; security.protocol=SASL_SSL ssl.truststore.location=<$HOME_variable_value>\\.kafka\\ssl ssl.truststore.password=<certificate_store_password>Specify the full path to the certificate store as the

-ssl.truststore.locationparameter value, for example:ssl.truststore.location=C:\\Users\\Administrator\\.kafka\\sslThe certificate store is located at
+ssl.truststore.locationparameter value.
+Here is an example:ssl.truststore.location=C:\\Users\\Administrator\\.kafka\\sslThe certificate store is located at

 $HOME\.kafka\ssl, but you cannot use environment variables in the value.
 To expand the variable, run this command:echo $HOMEWarning